 Croatia in general is no longer cheap!
 Split, Dubrovnik, and the Croatian islands are all so popular with international tourists, that prices are have inflated tremendously.

 Prices at most restaurants rival those of expensive world cities!
 Inexpensive food is hard to come by.
 For the cheapest eats, street-side pizza shops are best.

 Bus from Split to Dubrovnik: Do You Need Your Passport?

-Busses that travel between Split and Dubrovnik must cross through Bosnia and Herzegovina.
+Buses that travel between Split and Dubrovnik must cross through Bosnia and Herzegovina.
 Bosnia and Herzegovina occupies a small stretch of coastline, and so there will be two border checkpoints during the journey.
-Hopefully they’re quick.
+Hopefully, they’re quick.
 My journey wasn’t too bad.

 At the border, you likely will not need to exit the bus.
 An officer will board the bus and visually check your passport.
 They probably will not stamp it since they know the bus is bound for another Croatian city.
 My passport wasn’t stamped.

 Need more travel inspiration?
 Explore wolfyy’s full collection of gay travel guides.